-ALUMNI HOUSE 5, (45), (46), (45), (45), (45), (46) minimum BY ELIZABETH FOY LARSEN → PHOTOS BY CRAIG BARES Jimmy and Rosalynn Carter slept here.
+ALUMNI HOUSE 46 46 46 46 46 46 46 46 THE OWNER OF THE PARTY OF THE P BY ELIZABETH FOY LARSEN → PHOTOS BY CRAIG BARES Jimmy and Rosalynn Carter slept here.
 So too have scores of famous authors, visiting scholars, prospective faculty, and first-year parents clutching damp Kleenex.
 Welcome to the Hugh S. Alexander Alumni House, a Georgian brick colonial located at 1644 Summit Avenue.